Guardians vs. Red Sox Player Props Betting Odds

-Player prop bet odds for Rafael Devers and others are listed when the Boston Red Sox host the Cleveland Guardians at Fenway Park on Saturday at 4:10 PM ET.
+Player props can be found for Rafael Devers and Jose Ramirez, among others, when the Boston Red Sox host the Cleveland Guardians at Fenway Park on Sunday at 1:35 PM ET.

 Bet on this matchup or its props with DraftKings!